FrancoisPorcher/FutureLatents/README.md

 # FutureLatents

-FutureLatents explores world models that predict future visual representations directly in latent space.
+FutureLatents explores world models that predict future visual representations directly in latent space, conditioned (or not), on previous video frames.
-It currently provides a minimal PyTorch code base built around pretrained video encoders from Hugging Face and utilities for loading video datasets and composing experiment configurations.

-## Features

-- **Latent video model** – wraps a Hugging Face encoder and associated `AutoVideoProcessor` so that preprocessing and encoding remain coupled.
-The encoder is frozen by default but can be unfrozen to finetune specific modules.
-- **Config system** – YAML configurations are loaded with [OmegaConf](https://omegaconf.readthedocs.io/en/latest/) and support simple inheritance via an `inherits` list.
-Later configs override earlier ones with a notice for conflicting keys.
-- **Kinetics‑400 dataset loader** – reads annotation CSV files and returns videos as padded frame tensors using [decord](https://github.com/dmlc/decord) for efficient video access.
-- **Training utilities** – example scripts show how to construct optimisers over only the trainable parameters and print parameter counts for inspection.
+It currently supports VJEPA2 backbone, and Kinetics 400 dataset.
+Will soon support DinoV3 and 4DS backbones, and Kinetics 700, WISA, Something Something V2 datasets.

 ## Installation